ethhub-io/ethhub/docs/built-on-ethereum/open-finance/burner-wallet.md

+title: xDai Burner Wallet for Ethereum
+description: The Burner Wallet allows users to interact with xDai on the POA Network sidechain for Ethereum.

 # Burner Wallet (xDai)

 ## Summary

 Founded by [Austin Griffith](https://twitter.com/austingriffith), The Burner Wallet is a wallet that allows users to interact with the xDai sidechain from [POA](../infrastructure/poa-network.md).

 xDai is the USD-stable coin that is a representation of Dai but lives on xDai Chain, instead of Ethereum mainnet. xDai is the native coin on xDai Chain and is used as the currency and for transaction fees on the network.
-You can use the [TokenBridge](https://dai-bridge.poa.network/) to convert Dai from Ethereum Mainnet to xDai on xDai Chain
+You can use the [TokenBridge](https://dai-bridge.poa.network/) to convert Dai from Ethereum Mainnet to xDai on xDai Chain.

+_Please note that the Burner Wallet is new and the site is constantly being improved._

 ## How to use the Burner Wallet